mxlllmr/Delfi-PQ_integration_testing/README.md

 # Delfi-PQ - Intergration testing

 ## Purpose
-(Maybe including that subsystems for small satellites do not consist of any additional units other then the ones absolute needed and cannot monitor the execution of the task; they only send commands and receive replies, but have no guarantee that it actually works.)

 Delfi-PQ belongs to the new type of miniaturized satellites, namely PocketQube satellites, which exhibit certain advantages over the widely used CubeSats.
 Due to their smaller size, PocketQubes bring a decrease in total cost and development time.
 The main objective of Delfi-PQ is to test the application of a PocketQube satellite for future missions since it is expected that the reduced development cycle will allow a comparably higher launch frequency, increasing flight experience and reliability of the system.